Five Arrival Day Ideas for Universal Orlando

 CityWalk is also a great place to stop for a full afternoon or night of entertainment.

 Stop by Hollywood Drive-In Mini Golf which features two B-movie-inspired 18-hole courses.
 Catch a new or rereleased movie at the Cinemark Movie Theater.
-If the nightlife is more your style check out the clubs such as Rising Star for karaoke, Pat O’Briens for dueling pianos, or The Groove dance club.
+If the nightlife is more your style check out the clubs such as Rising Star for karaoke with a full backing band, Pat O’Briens with their dueling pianos, or A Tribute to Bob Marley.
+The new Universal’s Great Movie Escape is an interactive escape room like concept into the Back to the Future and Jurassic World movies.

 Orlando’s International Drive (lovingly called I-Drive) does not get enough love with its wide range of restaurants, bars, rides, and entertainment.